YihsunEthanCheng/CarND-LaneLines-P1/reflection.md

   * Converted list of lines into list of points so that segments of dashed lines will be connected.

 Step 8.
 Add endpoints
-  * Added endpoints to stretch the detected lines to the boudary within the ROI.
-This will ensure the lans starts at the bottom of the image and ends near the center of the image.
+  * Added end points to stretch the detected lines to the boudary within the ROI.
+This will ensure the lane starts at the bottom of the image and ends near the center of the image (stretched to ROI).

 ![alt text][image5]